digipolisantwerp/embeddable-widgets_module_js/README.md

   - overrides: the overrides you passed down
   - component: a function to pass the properties to and instantiate

   > Each widget has a unique tag.
 Each tag can only be defined once in the page, but can be rendered multiple times.
+However if you want to change the dimension on the samen widget, you will have to redifine one with a new tag.

 - `isDefined(tag: string): boolean`